-The following penalties generally apply to the person required to file Form W-2.
-The penalties apply to paper filers as well as to electronic filers.
+The following penalties apply to the person or employer required to file Form W-2.
+The penalties apply to both paper filers and e-filers.

-Use of a reporting agent or other third-party payroll service provider does not relieve an employer of the CAUTION responsibility to ensure that Forms W-2 are furnished to employees and are filed correctly and on time.
+Use of a reporting agent or other third-party payroll service provider does not relieve an employer of the responsibility to ensure that Forms W-2 are furnished to employees and that Forms W-2 and W-3 are filed with the SSA, correctly and on time.